 It was two years ago today that the Minstrel 4th was launched.

-Yes, I did rush to get it ready so I could release it on May the 4th.
-I resisted titling the post "May the 4th be with you", and instead went for "Minstrel Goes Forth"
+Yes, I did rush to get it ready so I could release it on May the 4th, but at least I resisted titling the post "May the 4th be with you", and instead went for "Minstrel Goes Forth"

 It's done quite well in that time, several pieces of hardware specifically designed for the Minstrel 4th have been released